 Dust mop or a lightly moistened mop.

-Junckers Sylva Sport Cleaner on either a tightly wrung-out swab/mop or with a floor washing machine.
-Alternatively, Junckers Sylva Dissolver can be added to the washing water.
+Junckers Sport Cleaner on either a tightly wrung-out swab/mop or with a floor washing machine.
+Alternatively, Junckers Sport Resin Remover can be added to the washing water.

 Dirty flooring with handball resin:

-Junckers Sylva Dissolver is added to the washing water in the floor washing machine.
-Dosage: see the product's labelling instructions.
+Junckers Sport Resin Remover is added to the washing water in the floor washing machine.
+Dosage: See the product's labelling instructions.